alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Here the first statement is a C++17 [**fold expression**](https://en.cppreference.com/w/cpp/language/fold), which expands to one *c*`.set_in(m_handle)` call for each actual argument *c*.

-asdasd

 ---

-Both `draw` and `simple_draw` use this idea of taking the API function as argument.
-The general `draw` function uses complex template meta-programming, [**TMP**](https://en.wikipedia.org/wiki/Template_metaprogramming), to replace each `RECT` argument with the corresponding four `int` values, as required by e.g. the `Ellipse` function.
-That makes it convenient to use but hard to understand.
-In contrast, `simple_draw` just passes the arguments on directly to the API function, except that it adds a device context handle as first argument, and is therefore simple enough that the basic fluent programming support is clear and un-obscured.

 #### 5.3.3.
 A single fluid wrapper for all the GDI drawing functions.